Russell Short is one of the most successful Australian Para-athletes of all time, having just returned from his 8th Paralympic Games.

-The extremely talented discus, shot put and javelin thrower has won no less than six gold, two silver and three bronze medals from participating in the last seven Games.
-This is in addition to four gold and three silver medals from World Championships.
+Debuting in Seoul in 1988, the talented field athlete has won six gold, two silver and three bronze medals spread across discus, shot put and javelin – this in addition to four gold and three silver medals at World Championship level.

-Originally from Poowong in country Victoria, Russell loves to get back home to his five acre property whenever possible.
-He often takes his kids and dog out camping in Poowong, where he can indulge in quality relaxation time.
+Originally from Poowong in country Victoria, Russell loves to return home to his five acre property whenever possible, often taking his kids and dog out camping to indulge in some quality relaxation time.

 As the first athlete with a disability to be accepted into the Australian Institute of Sport, Russell has rightly been awarded an OAM and an Advance Australia Award for his contributions to Para-sport.